Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-Note that the expression in Eq. (\ref{spin-sumrule-diff}) is general, despite that we arrived at it from considerations of the Greens function of its normal and spin reversed (180\textdegree $\,$ rotation) state.
-Hence Eq. (\ref{spin-sumrule-diff}) can be used also for small angle rotations of moments\footnote{Note that $\Delta V$ that we consider in Subsections \ref{generalsumrule} and \ref{decomp} is not the same as $\delta V$ that stands for perturbations due to different kind of infinitesimally small spin rotations in the rest of Subsection \ref{detailsLKAG}.}, which will utilize in Subsection \ref{seconesitederiv}.
+\end{widetext} Note that the expression in Eq. (\ref{spin-sumrule-diff}) is general, despite that we arrived at it from considerations of the Green function of its normal and spin reversed state.
+Hence Eq. (\ref{spin-sumrule-diff}) can be used also for small angle rotations of moments\footnote{Note that $\Delta V$ that we consider in Subsections \ref{generalsumrule} and \ref{decomp} is not the same as $\delta V$ that stands for perturbations due to different kind of infinitesimally small spin rotations in the rest of Subsection \ref{detailsLKAG}.}, which will be utilized in Subsection \ref{seconesitederiv}.